Email FacebookTwitterMenu burgerClose thin

 • Wyoming

-This is because many of these states do not have an income tax.
+The reason for this is many of these states do not have an income tax.

-New Hampshire specifically taxes investment income (including interest and dividends from investments) only, but not wages.
+New Hampshire, however, specifically taxes investment income (including interest and dividends from investments) only, but not wages.

 Although Washington state does not levy a state income tax on wages, it does impose a 7% capital gains tax on profits above an annual threshold for high earners.
 The state also maintains one of the highest combined state and local sales tax rates in the country.